Provides information about NISIC's recent Web site redesign, including benefits of the new site structure, and how site information is reorganized.

-We are pleased to share our new Web site with our users and we hope you find the new site easier to use and find the invasive species information you need.
-Our new site launched November 16, 2018.
-Highlights of major changes include:
+We are pleased to share our new Web site for the National Invasive Species Information Center (NISIC) with our users.
+We hope you find the new site easier to use and find the invasive species information you need.
+NISIC's site upgrades:

-- We've migrated from a static Web site to a dynamic platform using Drupal for web content management.
+- We migrated from a static Web site to a dynamic platform using Drupal for web content management.

-- All linked resources are tagged with species, geographic area, and subject, allowing users to filter Invasive Species Resources using highly refined criteria.
+- Site resources are tagged with species, geographic area, and subject and resource type, allowing users to filter Resource Search using highly refined criteria.

 - Our site is designed to meet the highest standards of accessibility, including those with disabilities (Section508.gov).